1. Gautama Buddha was born in __________.

 Explanation: It focused on individual salvation, monastic life, and strict discipline.

-39. Mahayana Buddhism means:
+39. Mahayana Buddhism means__________.

 A) Lesser vehicle